samboy/MaraDNS/deadwood-github/tools/coLunacyDNS/README.md

   buffered and will not immediately be visible; if `logLevel` has a value more than 0, `coDNS.log` messages are immediately flushed (unbuffered).

+# Test coverage

+`coLunacyDNS` is feature complete and being made stable.

+I am currently in the process of making `coLunacyDNS` a stable and fully tested DNS server.
+Test coverage is currently, as of this edit to README.md, at 88.18%.